 - Landscape architect, Design Concepts, was awarded the design contract in February 2020 to work with the community on creating an overall improvement plan

 - An on-site meeting was held with the Parks Maintenance Division and recreation staff to review current programming, maintenance issues, programming suggestions / enhancements (including inclusive playground / potential relocation, new basketball / tennis court, potential pickleball court(s), upgraded LED lighting, new synthetic turf, revised plaza area, upgraded amenities and revised irrigation)

 - Virtual meetings were held to create concept bubble diagrams for discussion purposes.

-- October 2020 - A draft renovation plan is posted on-line and surveys opened to collect public input on the design.
+- October 2020 - A draft park renovation plan was posted online and surveys opened to collect public input on the design.
 View the results of Park Improvement Survey.

 Mitchell Gulch Park

 Mitchell Gulch Park was constructed more than 20 years ago.
 The park does not have a dedicated parking area and the playground must be replaced.
 The park also contains undeveloped space that could support additional improvements.